“Courage doesn’t always roar. Sometimes courage is the little voice at the end of the day that says I’ll try again tomorrow.” ― Mary Anne Radmacher

 They sought out the correct avenues to pursue this change.
 The right leaders, the strategic meetings, the perfect time in the budget cycle.
 And yet they were met with half-hearted engagement rather than curiosity, roadblock upon roadblock, and the nearly rhetorical response, “It’s just not in the budget.”

-They kept at it for months.
+For months they kept at it.
 Months turned into a year, then two.

 Sometimes they took a break.
 One can only take so much rejection about something so important and remain inspired.